bezurn004/Obsi-Forge-Apedia/Starforged/Assets/Paths/AST_Seer.md

 > **Prophecy: ** _Insert_Description_Here_ ^Header
 ___
 > [!note] Ability 1
-> - [x] When you envision experiencing a prophetic dream, you may [[MV_Ask the Oracle|Ask the Oracle]] for details using an interpretive oracle such as Action/Them or Descriptor/Focus.
+> - [x] When you envision experiencing a prophetic dream, you may [[SF_CH3_Ask the Oracle|Ask the Oracle]] for details using an interpretive oracle such as Action/Them or Descriptor/Focus.
 > 	- If you record the answer, and later face a situation which gives truth to the vision.
 > 		- Take an automatic strong hit (one time only) when making a move to act on your foresight.
 > 		- Then, clear the prophecy.